Introduction - 2026 Mercedes CLA

 Motors, performance and handling

-The CLA 250+ with EQ Technology gets a 272 hp electric motor on the back wheels, which is good for delivering a punchy 0-62mph time of 6.7 seconds.
+The electric CLA 250+ with EQ Technology gets a 272 hp electric motor on the back wheels, which is good for delivering a punchy 0-62mph time of 6.7 seconds.
 But the clever bit is that it also has a gearbox.
 Electric motors are usually so efficient that they don’t need one, as they are flexible enough to have instant power as you move off and still be spinning efficiently at motorway speeds.
-But the Mercedes hails from a country where they like to go really fast on the autobahns, so they’ve added another gear so the motor to make it more efficient.
+But the Mercedes hails from a country where they like to go really fast on the autobahns, so they’ve added another gear to make the electric motor more efficient at motorway speeds.

 I know the Porsche Taycan has had the same for a few years, but that was mainly for the performance.
 In the CLA it’s more about efficiency.
-You don’t have to change gears yourself of course, although that could be fun.
-The car decides when to swap the cog.
+You don’t have to change gears yourself of course - the car decides when to switch gear, and you won't even notice it happening.
+You'll just notice that you're getting great efficiency and real-world range, and will feel extra smug about choosing the rather swanky CLA.

 Running costs and pricing

-Whichever model of the CLA you look at, pricing is very competitive, even next to alternatives like the Tesla Model 3, Polestar 2 and BYD Seal - while the BMW i4 looks really pricey next to the new Merc!
+Whichever model of the CLA you look at, pricing is very competitive, even next to alternatives like the Tesla Model 3, Polestar 2 and BYD Seal.

 Verdict